(sort of) intarsia in the round

 I like knitting in the round.
 I like colour blips.
 I like the two together.

-But intarsia does not work in the round…
+But intarsia does not work well in the round…

 So this is how I do it.

-Now strand the Main Colour (MC) behind, not too loosely, not too tightly either, then twist MC around CC, and pull MC tight at beg. of the 5 CC sts — pull and stretch the fabric to see that the yarn is not pulled too tightly, check, fiddle a little.
+Now strand the Main Colour (MC) behind, not too loosely, not too tightly either, then twist MC around CC, and pull MC tight at the beginning of the 5 CC stitches — pull and stretch the fabric to see that the yarn is not pulled too tightly, check, fiddle a little.

-Round 2: Knit 5 CC sts with the short yarn end from previous round.
+Round 2: Knit 5 CC stitches with the short yarn end from previous round.

-Now strand MC behind and twist it with the long end of CC (from the previous round).
+Now strand MC behind and twist it with the long end of CC (from Round 1).

-Turn work (= Right Side) and again slip the 5 CC sts from Left Needle to Right Needle.
+Turn work back to RS and again slip the 5 CC stitches from Left Needle to Right Needle.

-Round 4: Knit 5 CC sts (the yarn end is just where you want it), then continue with MC.
+Round 4: Knit the 5 CC stitches with the long yarn end (which is just where you want it), lay CC over MC, bring up MC from below and around and continue with MC.

 I used a similar technique — but improvised and not very methodical — for a larger, red square on my marja-stina kiddie kimono: